gjy3035/PCC-Net/README.md

 Visualization results on the test set as below:
 ![Visualization results on the test set.](./imgs/img2.jpg "pcc_v") Column 1: input image; Column 2: density map GT; Column 3: density map prediction; Column 4: segmentation map GT; Column 5: segmentation map prediction.

+## Tips

+In this code, the validation is directly on the test set.
+Strictly speaking, it is evaluated on val set (randomly selected from training set), which is adoped in the paper.
+Here, for a comparble reproduction (namely fixed splitting sets), this code directly adopt the test set for validation, which causes that the results of this code are better than that of our paper.

 ## Citation
 If you use the code, please cite the following paper: